 Raindrop is based on an experiment at the University of Manchester in the early 1970s performed by C. P. R Saunders and B. S. Wong.
+This installation, developed from Saunders and Wong’s research paper is positioned as a continuation and development from their original work.

 "Raindrop comprises a machine built to allow a drop of water to hover in mid air.
 Viewing this translucent, jewel-like object instils a very bodily sense of unease.
 Arrested in free-fall, its form mechanically maintained in a seeming repudiation of basic physics, the stationary raindrop throws us off balance, making us feel as though we were plummeting to the ground in its place."